loiserose/3dimg1/readme.md

 # demo

-getting started with 3d animations
+getting started with homepage with html and css